CSCfi/kielipankki-nlf-harvester/docs/README.md

 The retention policy of the previous versions is still open and the Allas versions of the data set have not yet been published.

+TODO:
+- allas bucket
+- restic quickstart

 ## Versioning

 `restic` stores and displays the timestamps of the time when the dataset was archived, but the official way to reference old versions is the SHA-256 hash calculated by `restic` from the archive.
 The full hash is 256 bits long, but for referencing purposes, its 32-bit prefix is sufficient, and is represented by a 8-character string, like `9ed7c15f`.

+TODO:
+- when the data set on disk changes, how that can affect you if you have jobs running

 ## Structure of the dataset